 Ideas about marriage have changed in the last several decades.
-Many couples have decided to live together (cohabitate) rather than marry.
+Many couples have decided to live together (co-habitate) rather than marry.
 Living together was once rare but is now very popular.
 Couples who decide to live together do so for different reasons.
 Some of these reasons may include:

-- Needing a father figure for children
+- Believing that marriage "is just a piece of paper"

 - Compromising with a partner who doesn't want to be married

 - Giving the relationship a "trial run"

-- Economic or practical reasons
+- · Economic or practical reasons

 - Fear of a long-term commitment

 - Fear of divorce

+- Needing a father figure for children